turingschool/try-turing/popup-lite-brite/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and login to your account
 1. Please change your zoom name to first, last initial, pronouns (ex: _Amy H. (she/her)_)
+1. Introduce yourself in the chat - where are you calling in from?
 <br><br>

 ## Goals

 - Build and customize a virtual Lite-Brite
-- Gain exposure and familiarity with some HTML, CSS, and JavaScript
+- Gain _exposure_ and familiarity with some HTML, CSS, and JavaScript
 - Determine if coding is something you enjoy doing and want to pursue further

+Disclaimer: We won't become experts in these languages today.
+And you may leave with more questions than answers!
 <br><br>

 ## Programming Languages We Will Use